 We strongly recommend you have your plans reviewed by a local structural and truss engineer to ensure your plans will fully satisfy local building codes and be expediently approved.
 Different locations have different conditions, such as hurricanes or earthquakes that homes need to be able to withstand.
 A local expert familiar with your specific locale is best prepared to ensure your plans meet the requirements of your area.

-Please remember to verify if your municipality requires a licensed Architect to stamp and seal the plans.
+Please remember to verify if your municipality requires a licensed structural engineer to stamp and seal the plans.
 You will need to arrange this if it is required in your area.

 Selecting a builder for your new home is as critical, if not more critical than, the selection of your new home’s plans.
 The success of the build and your satisfaction with the final product are absolutely contingent upon securing a quality, reputable builder to work on your new home.

 Start by developing a pool of potential builder candidates.
 Ask for suggestions from your family, friends and work associates.
 Also, if you are building in a new neighborhood, consider asking your new neighbors if they would recommend their builders.
 An additional source could be attending a Parade of Homes or similar event in the area you are planning to build.
 You will be able to see the work of multiple builders first-hand.

 Once you have located a few builders you are interested in working with, narrow down your choices by meeting with them.
 Confirm that they have built properties that are similar to what you are trying to achieve in terms of size, style and budget.
 Inquire about their schedule and the potential timeline they could offer for your build.
 If you have already selected your plan, ask each builder to bid on your specific home plan.